 - Jeans Pockets – 25 in total.
 (However, some people only have 24-day advent calendars but that’s another debate).
 That may seem like a lot of pairs of jeans, but if you use the front pockets as well as the back you can get 4 pockets out of one pair.

 I have made a lot of denim craft and DIY projects over the last year and have been keeping the pockets to one side just for this project.

-- A Large piece of backing cloth, such as a drop cloth.
-I was fortunate in that I had a large old cream curtain in my stash ripe for an upcycle.
+- A large piece of backing cloth, such as a drop cloth.
+I was fortunate in that I had a large old cream curtain in my stash, which was perfect for this upcycle.